Kellswork/agirl.codes/posts/how-to-handle-multiple-form-inputs-using-react-hooks.md

 fullDate: Sunday, 22 November 2020
 tags: React
 image: ../../posts-images/signup-form.png
-description: 'In this article, I will show you how to use React Hooks for handling multiple input fields in a form with useState.'
+description: 'In this article, I will show you how to use React Hook to build forms with multiple input fields.'
 ---

 Forms can be considered as the backbone of web applications.
 How would you get any information from your users without forms?
-Yes there are libraries available to easily build forms now ( a nice one is Formik) but having an understanding of how to create forms in React from scratch will give you a good understanding of what libraries like Formik does under the hood, It's pretty easy.
+Yes, there are libraries available to easily build forms now ( a nice one is Formik) but having an understanding of how to create forms in React from scratch is beneficial, It's pretty easy.

 ### Controlled and Uncontrolled Input

 The default action for an HTML form is to have the page refreshed which causes you to lose all your data.
-With react we can, we use javascript to handle the way we get access to the data entered by the users.
+With React, we use javascript to handle the way we get access to the data entered by the users.

-In HTML, form types such as `<input> <textarea>` generally handle their own state and update based on user input. letting the DOM handle user input for you is referred to as `uncontrolled input`
+In HTML, form types such as `<input> <textarea>` generally handle their own state and update based on user input. letting the DOM handle user input for you is referred to as `uncontrolled input`.

-`Controlled input` is letting react handle the state for you as it is mutable.
-React stores this state in the state property, and it can only be updated using solid-state.
-Hence, the react component that renders the form is now in control for what happens to that form on subsequent user input.
+`Controlled input` is letting React handle the state for you as it is mutable.
+React stores this state in the state property, and can only be updated using solid-state.
+Hence, the React component that renders the form is now in control of what happens to that form on subsequent user input.

 for more information on controlled Input → [check here](https://reactjs.org/docs/forms.html)

 ### Handling Multiple Input Fields in a Form with useState

-Most scenarios, we will be needing more than one input field from users.
-To demonstrate this, we will be creating a Registration form
+In most scenarios, we will be needing more than one input field from users.
+To demonstrate this, let's create a registration form.

 ```jsx
 import React, { useState } from "react";